COS Rating Discussions and Practice

 - How the child's functioning compares to age-expected functioning

-Then, the team rates the child's functioning for each outcome:
+Then, the team identifies a rating that reflects the child's functioning for each outcome:

 - Use the COS Decision Tree for Summary Rating Discussions to guide the discussion toward consensus.